Postgraduate Factfile: Architecture MArch

 We have a number of students undertaking Doctoral studies, some of whom are working on collaborative research projects with organisations such as Tate Liverpool, Bluecoat, Liverpool Biennial and FACT.
 Senior staff from all these and other organisations, including Arts Council England and the RIBA contribute towards the strategic development of our research through membership of an advisory board.

-Applicants should have completed a first degree (minimum award 2:2) in Architecture with RIBA Part One exemption or equivalent.
+Applicants should have completed a first degree (minimum award 2:2) in Architecture.

 Assessment of suitability to the course may also be undertaken by review of a portfolio of work and an interview.